Mathieu Eugene

-Mathieu Eugene is a Haitian-American politician.
+Mathieu Eugene (born April 26, 1953) is a Haitian-American politician.
 A Democrat, he was a New York City Councilmember for the 40th district, and was the first Haitian-born city councilmember.

 His district included portions of Crown Heights, East Flatbush, Flatbush, Kensington, Midwood, Prospect Park and Prospect Lefferts Gardens in Brooklyn.

 Life and career

 Eugene is a Haitian-American, born in Cap-Haïtien in April 1954.

 He is also a physician, having attended medical school in Belgium, the Dominican Republic, and Mexico.

-His medical degree is from Universidad del Noreste in Mexico but he does not practice in the U.S.
+He claims to have a medical degree from Universidad del Noreste in Mexico but there is no record of him practicing in the U.S.

-Before he became a City Council member, he was a community organizer; he still runs a youth program in Brooklyn.
+Before he became a City Council member, he described himself as a community organizer.

 New York City Council

 In 2006, Councilwoman Yvette Clarke resigned following her election to the United States Congress.
 In the special election to replace her, Eugene won both the non-partisan primary and the general election.
 Eugene is the first Haitian-born elected official in the state of New York.

 Eugene was re-elected in 2009, 2013, and 2017.
+He ran for Brooklyn Borough President in 2020 and endorsed his relative Maxi Eugene to succeed him in city council.